 The bigger your weight loss goal is, the more help you may need.
 Wright says men who need to lose 50 pounds or more should see a professional, like a dietitian or a health coach.
 They can set up a structured plan for you.
 That’s great if you’ve been inactive for a while or if you need a little push.

 If you’re making this lifestyle change because of a recent health scare, stay in close contact with your doctor.
-He’ll want to keep tabs on your heart rate, blood sugar, and blood pressure -- and he'll be thrilled with your progress.
-He may send you to a physical therapist or exercise physiologist for more pointers.
+They’ll want to keep tabs on your heart rate, blood sugar, and blood pressure -- and they'll be thrilled with your progress.
+They may send you to a physical therapist or exercise physiologist for more pointers.

 6. Torch Burnout